GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 &nbsp;

+> What does any of that have to do with the songs in the episode

+In the hospital scene when she first steals the police car and drives it likes she stole it, the hive mind talks to her through the radio.

+The hive mind is programming her / puppeting her brain with media content.
+Influencing her.
+She and the Elvis fan are puppets on a string.
+OPERA_A Kepler-22 B signals like the milk carton seeking, Earth is a puppet https://www.youtube.com/watch?v=cfm4L0TGDrw&t=173s

+&nbsp;

+&nbspl

 # Songs?

 Shot the Sherrif Police Car, killed the police car, killed Helen,but did not shoot the spirit of the Dupty Carol.